Central High School (Davenport, Iowa): Athletics

 The school also has a cheerleading squad and a competitive dance team.

-Davenport Central is classified as a 4A school (Iowa's largest 48 schools), according to the Iowa High School Athletic Association and Iowa Girls High School Athletic Union; in sports where there are fewer divisions, the Blue Devils are always in the largest class (e.g., Class 3A for wrestling, boys soccer, and Class 2A for golf, tennis and girls soccer).
+Davenport Central is classified as a 4A school (Iowa's largest 48 schools), according to the Iowa High School Athletic Association and Iowa Girls High School Athletic Union; in sports where there are fewer divisions, the Blue Devils are always in the largest class (e.g., Class 3A for wrestling, boys' soccer, and Class 2A for golf, tennis and girls' soccer).
 The school is a member of the 10-team Mississippi Athletic Conference (known to locals as the MAC), which comprises schools from the Iowa Quad Cities, along with DeWitt, Clinton and Muscatine high schools.

 Davenport Central's biggest rivalries are with intercity rivals West and North high schools as well as Davenport Assumption High School, the city's private school.

 Successes

 Throughout the school's history, Davenport Central has enjoyed great success in many of its sports, earning many MAC conference titles and producing all-state athletes that have enjoyed success at the collegiate level and in their careers.

 For many years, Central − and Davenport High before that − enjoyed success in sports, including football, basketball, wrestling, track and baseball.
 Football teams have won numerous state titles in football, including Class 4A playoff titles in 1973, 1976 and 1983.
 Many former Blue Devil players won all-state honors, and several went on to illustrious careers in professional football, including Roger Craig of the San Francisco 49ers.
-Overall, Central has won the most state championships in athletics of any high school in Iowa.

-From 1941 through 1970, Central − and Davenport High before that − won seven state titles and two runner-up trophies in boys basketball.
-Since then, Central teams have appeared in three state tournaments, winning two state runner up trophies (in 1979 and 2008).
+From 1941 through 1970, Central − and Davenport High before that − won seven state titles and two runner-up trophies in boys' basketball.
+Since then, Central teams have appeared in three state tournaments, winning two state runner-up trophies (in 1979 and 2008).